What is that weird rash on your baby’s chin? Are you wondering how it got there?

 With quick and constant treatment, teething rash should clear up within a few days to a few weeks.
 However, every case is different and it is important to monitor your baby’s symptoms and progress.
 We suggest taking pictures on your phone of the rash to help track the visible symptoms and improvement.

-If the rash does not visibly improve over the course of a week with steady treatment, consider talking to your pediatrician about other measures you can take.
+If the rash does not visibly improve throughout a week with steady treatment, consider talking to your pediatrician about other measures you can take.

 How Long Does Teething Itself Last?